Jungle have truly created a very special show that pays homage to the roots of their sound.

 Last time I saw Jungle live it was on the Isle of Wight for Bestival in 2015, so the anticipation was thick in the air around me, let alone the venue.
 North London’s middle class, filled Alexander Palace’s auditorium, pushing to the front, taking more group shot selfies than they will look at and we’re hungry for some modern UK soul.

-Maybe I just haven’t been plugged into Jungle news, but unlike their 2014 self-titled debut album, I hadn’t heard a lot about their follow-up ‘For Ever’ within the social realms that I’m endlessly scrolling through, so I was eager to hear the soul collective’s new tracks live.
+Maybe I just haven’t been plugged into Jungle’s news but unlike their 2014 self-titled debut album, I hadn’t heard a lot about their follow-up ‘For Ever’ within the social realms that I’m endlessly scrolling through, so I was eager to hear the soul collective’s new tracks live.
 Jungle came on stage with a beautiful setup rich with colour, kick-starting their set with the first track from ‘For Ever’, in the form of “Smile” definitely a bold choice to start with new flavours.

 Jungle’s humble beginnings with founders Josh Lloyd-Watson & Tom McFarland beginning their journey writing together in a bedroom; designing their sound, planning their rise and infusing elements of funk, soul and disco throughout their discography is something so many people strive for.
-When co-founder Josh looks out at the crowd and claims “This is our home town, we can’t believe the amount of you that are here”, you can’t help but smile and be pleased with them that two friends from Shephard’s Bush can sell out Ally Pally with their own brand of soul, with an incredibly tight backing band and the coolest disco ball I’ve seen in a long time.
+When co-founder Josh looks out at the crowd and claims “This is our home town, we can’t believe the amount of you that are here”, you can’t help but smile and be pleased along with them that two friends from Shephard’s Bush can sell out Ally Pally with their own brand of soul, with an incredibly tight backing band and the coolest disco ball I’ve seen in a long time.